Narrative-Centered Emotional Reflection: An Early Prototype for AI-Supported Emotional Self-Reflection: Related Work

-Reflexion advances this space by proposing a layered, metaphor-driven model for emotional self-reflection.
-The system integrates real-time emotion detection, cognitive and narrative scaffolding, and adaptive metaphorical storytelling to support iterative emotional exploration and cognitive reframing.
+Reflexion explores this space by proposing a layered, metaphor-driven model for emotional self-reflection.
+The system integrates emotion detection, cognitive and narrative scaffolding, and metaphorical storytelling to support iterative emotional exploration and cognitive reframing.
 Table \ref{tab:system_comparison} provides a comparative overview of Reflexion relative to prior systems.